chargebee/chargebee-checkout-samples/README.md

 This repository contains [Chargebee's checkout/portal examples](https://chargebee.com/docs/hosted-capabilities.html), to help you understand and explore the capabilities supported.

-If you are looking for Chargebee API examples please [checkout this repostory](https://github.com/chargebee/chargebee-samples).
+If you are looking for Chargebee API examples please [refer this repostory](https://github.com/chargebee/chargebee-samples).

 ## Documentation